LeeFB/The-Maze-Of-Waze/README.md

 ### DGraph class
 - Represents the data structure of the graph.

-### GameLogic class
+### AutoDrive class
-- Represents the game algorithm which is based on the graph algorithm.
+- Represents the game algorithm which is used on the Automated game.

+### ManualDrive class
+-Represents all the methods be used in the manual game

-### MyGameGUI class
+### PlayGround class
 - Represents a game scenario that is given.
 - Imported jar file -Game_Server.

+### MyGameGUI class
 - Represents a Graphical וnterface of the game.

 ### KML_Logger class